 Choose books (or audiobooks) with the following criteria in mind:

-From January 1st onward, commit yourself to at least fifteen minutes of reading or listening to a good book every day.
-Keep track of your progress in your morning pages and evening assessment or in a separate reading log.
+Commit to at least fifteen minutes of reading or listening to a good book every day.

-You already know that if you feel like a mess on the inside, your surroundings — especially the spaces in which you live and work — tend to reflect that.
+If you feel like a mess on the inside, your surroundings tend to reflect that.

 Well, it works both ways (as you've probably also noticed).
 A cluttered room makes you feel more cluttered on the inside.
 Something as simple as a grimy, sticky countertop can sour your mood and make you feel unkempt and neglected on the inside.